wikimatze/wikimatze.de/_posts/2012-06-07-creation-of-a-ruby-gem.md

 {% endhighlight %}

-Now you can install the gem *local* with the following command:
+Now you can install the gem *locally*:

 {% highlight ruby %}